Eligibility and Dismissal in Schools

-- to determine if the student's communication disorder is adversely effecting academic achievement and functional performance;
+- to determine if the student's communication disorder is adversely affecting academic achievement and functional performance;

-- to provide intervention for those communication disorders that are adversely effecting academic achievement and functional performance, specifying goals leading to specific criteria for dismissal;
+- to provide intervention for those communication disorders that are adversely affecting academic achievement and functional performance, specifying goals leading to specific criteria for dismissal;

 - to dismiss the student from speech-language pathology services once the criteria for eligibility are no longer met.

 Excerpt from: "Implementing IDEA 2004 Part I: Conducting Educationally Relevant Evaluations, Technical Assistance for Speech-Language Pathologists" (out of print).